-A six-month variance to the twelvemonth retreatment period will apply for up to 50% of the blocks requiring remediation treatments.
+A six-month variance to the twelve-month retreatment period will apply for up to 50% of the blocks requiring remediation treatments.
 The six months allows for surveys done in the spring of one year to have treatments done in the following summer when seedlings may not be available the first summer

 Establishment surveys are conducted every second May in Canfor's DFA.
 Harvested blocks that are 5 and 6 years old are pooled and surveyed in one year.
-Canfor completed establishment surveys on the DFA in 2015 and has scheduled the next set of surveys for the

-2017 timber year.
-All blocks surveyed in 2015 on the DFA were successfully reforested as reported on in the 2015 APMR.
+Canfor completed establishment surveys on the DFA in 2017 and has scheduled the next set of establishment surveys for the 2019 timber year.
+There were 6 blocks surveyed in 2017 on the DFA that did not meet the regen standard of Alberta and they have received a remedial treatment in 2017 or are scheduled for one in 2018.